Conférence « L’Europe sociale : insignifiante, en rattrapage ou dangereuse ?»

 Alumni trips & exhibition tours

-We organize a variety of trips and exhibition tours for our members, featuring a UNIGE researcher or professors as your guide.
+We organise a variety of trips and exhibition tours for our members, featuring a UNIGE researcher or professors as your guide.
 The aim is to provide cultural and educational experiences that provide members with an opportunity to network with other Alumni.
 They are also a chance for other members of the UNIGE community to share their knowledge and know-how.

 Alumni trips